privacybydesign/irma-documentation/yivi-docs/docs/condiscon.md

 ## Compatibility

-The `irma server` of version `0.3.0` and up is:
+The `yivi irma server` of version `0.3.0` and up is:
 - Backwards compatible with the old session request format, i.e. with old IRMA requestor applications.
 New session request JSON objects are recognized as such by the presence of their `@context` property; if this is absent the request is interpreted as a pre-condiscon IRMA session request.
 - Backwards compatible with old Yivi apps, as long as the condiscon feature is not used in the session (i.e., all inner conjunctions contain exactly 1 attribute).
 - [This `irmago` unit test](https://github.com/privacybydesign/irmago/blob/condiscon/irmago_test.go#L259) shows how pre-condiscon session requests are converted, by asserting equality of pre- and post-condiscon session requests, for all three session types.
 - The documentation of the pre-condiscon session format can be found on the [session requests](session-requests.md) page.

-The new Yivi app is backwards compatible with the old session request format, i.e. with old `irma server`s, *except* in case of signature sessions (see below).
+The new Yivi app is backwards compatible with the old session request format, i.e. with old `yivi irma server`s, *except* in case of signature sessions (see below).

 ## Signature sessions